iluuu1994/Pathfinder/README.md

 Pathfinder
 ==========

-Pathfinder is a pathfinding library written in Swift.
+Pathfinder is a pathfinding library for iOS and OS X written in Swift.

 ![](./demo.png)
 ![](./demo2.png)